• Skip to main content

 Books

-I’m a big fan of books and I buy books for children at every holiday.
-So my first suggestion is ask for books as gifts.
+I’m a big fan of books, and I buy books for children every holiday.
+So my first suggestion is to ask for books as gifts.

-Then, utilize the library.
+Then, utilize the local library.
 There are hundreds of books to read at your disposal.
 Make it a standing activity to go pick out books.
-Many libraries also have play rooms for littles to burn off some energy and grab some socialization.
+Many libraries also have playrooms making it a great place for littles to burn off some energy and grab some socialization.

 Subscriptions, Activities, and Services